 The Victorians were mostly partial to a bit of fruit or seed cake for their afternoon tea.
 The Victoria sponge was invented to offer an alternative which was believed more suitable for children.

 Personally, I prefer the traditional method of making this cake.
 So I cream the butter and sugar together first until light pale and fluffy, then add the egg, flour and baking powder.
 Others however may swear by the modern method of mixing the whole lot in together.
-I don't feel the texture is quite the same or right to be duly named a Victoria sponge rather than just a sponge.

-My version is made with a light vanilla buttercream, however it is truly gorgeous with a decadent double cream centre.
+My version is made with a light vanilla buttercream, however, it is truly gorgeous with a decadent double cream centre.
 Once made the cake will only last a day or two.
 It does however freeze well, hence why I prefer to make it with buttercream.

 Now don't be put off with regards to making your very own raspberry jam folks.
 It is so easy honestly and it just transforms this cake.
 The jam has a zing to it that cuts through the sweetness of the buttercream and cake and really pushes itself forward as a headline act of this cake.
 As long as you keep testing it until it sets on a cold plate you will be fine.
 Trust me you won't regret the extra bit of effort it takes, it will transform your cake.

 So here is the recipe, as ever if you can please do drop me a line to let me know how got on.
 Enjoy!

 Victoria Sponge with easy homemade raspberry jam and light vanilla buttercream